SOFTINUX/Base_Doc/source/implement_your_extension/what_you_need_to_know.rst

-What you need to know
+What there is to know
 **********************
 .. _extension_folder:
 .. warning::